Automated Marketing for WordPress: How To Make it Personal

 Personalize landing page based on referral source

+Website personalization for WooCommerce helps you increase your paid ads ROI.
 If a user is coming from your Adwords ad for ‘Leather boots,’ personalize your hero image with photos of your leather shoe collection, and if it’s the ‘sneakers sale,’ show you sneakers collection with a discount coupon next to it on your landing page.

 Personalize landing page with dynamic content